ampproject/amp.dev/content/docs/analytics/analytics-vendors.md

 Type attribute value: N/A

-Google Tag Manager is [supported](https://developers.google.com/google-ads/amp/landing-pages#google_tag_manager) in AMP, and a list of supported tags can be found [here](https://support.google.com/tagmanager/answer/6106924).
-To add Google Tag Manager to your AMP page, follow the instructions [here](https://support.google.com/tagmanager/answer/6103696).
-Unlike other vendors, Google Tag Manager does not require the `type` attribute to be set.
+Unlike other analytics vendors, Google Tag Manager is a tag management service, and does not require the `type` attribute.
+Google Tag Manager is [supported](https://developers.google.com/google-ads/amp/landing-pages#google_tag_manager) in AMP.
+Consult the Google Tag Manager documentation for [supported tags](https://support.google.com/tagmanager/answer/6106924) and for instructions on [adding Google Tag Manager to your AMP page](https://support.google.com/tagmanager/answer/6103696).

 ### INFOnline / IVW